Cloud Strategy

 Most startups don't break all at once.
 They degrade gradually: slower page loads, random downtime during promotions, failed integrations, and rising support tickets.
 By the time it becomes obvious, you've already lost leads, trust, and team velocity.

 This guide helps you decide when to move from shared hosting to scalable cloud architecture, and how to do it without overengineering your stack.
+With 94% of enterprises already using cloud services (Flexera) and SMBs that adopted cloud-first strategies growing revenue 26% faster than those that didn't, the question is no longer if — it's when.

 Why Shared Hosting Becomes a Growth Risk